JonasBreuling/scipy_dae/README.md

 Currently, two different methods are implemented.

-* Implicit backward differentiation formula (BDF) of order 1-6 with quasi constant step-size and stability/ accuracy enhancement using numericall differentiation formula (NDF).
+* Implicit backward differentiation formula (BDF) of variable order with quasi-constant step-size and stability/ accuracy enhancement using numerical differentiation formula (NDF).
-* Implicit Radau IIA methods with arbitrary number of odd stages.
+* Implicit Radau IIA methods of order 2s - 1 with arbitrary number of odd stages.

 More information about both methods are given in the specific class documentation.